japila-books/spark-sql-internals/docs/logical-operators/UnresolvedHint.md

 * [[name]] Name of a hint
 * [[parameters]] Parameters of a hint
-* [[child]] Child link:spark-sql-LogicalPlan.adoc[logical plan]
+* [[child]] Child spark-sql-LogicalPlan.md[logical plan]

 [[resolved]]
-`UnresolvedHint` can never be link:spark-sql-LogicalPlan.adoc#resolved[resolved] and is supposed to be converted to a link:spark-sql-LogicalPlan-ResolvedHint.adoc[ResolvedHint] unary logical operator during <<spark-sql-Analyzer.adoc#Hints, query analysis>> (or simply removed from a logical plan).
+`UnresolvedHint` can never be spark-sql-LogicalPlan.md#resolved[resolved] and is supposed to be converted to a spark-sql-LogicalPlan-ResolvedHint.md[ResolvedHint] unary logical operator during <<spark-sql-Analyzer.md#Hints, query analysis>> (or simply removed from a logical plan).

 [NOTE]
 ====
-There are the following logical rules that link:spark-sql-Analyzer.adoc[Spark Analyzer] uses to analyze logical plans with the link:spark-sql-LogicalPlan-UnresolvedHint.adoc[UnresolvedHint] logical operator:
+There are the following logical rules that spark-sql-Analyzer.md[Spark Analyzer] uses to analyze logical plans with the spark-sql-LogicalPlan-UnresolvedHint.md[UnresolvedHint] logical operator:

-. link:spark-sql-Analyzer-ResolveBroadcastHints.adoc[ResolveBroadcastHints] resolves `UnresolvedHint` operators with `BROADCAST`, `BROADCASTJOIN`, `MAPJOIN` hints to a link:spark-sql-LogicalPlan-ResolvedHint.adoc[ResolvedHint]
+. spark-sql-Analyzer-ResolveBroadcastHints.md[ResolveBroadcastHints] resolves `UnresolvedHint` operators with `BROADCAST`, `BROADCASTJOIN`, `MAPJOIN` hints to a spark-sql-LogicalPlan-ResolvedHint.md[ResolvedHint]

-. <<spark-sql-Analyzer-ResolveCoalesceHints.adoc#, ResolveCoalesceHints>> resolves <<spark-sql-LogicalPlan-UnresolvedHint.adoc#, UnresolvedHint>> logical operators with `COALESCE` or `REPARTITION` hints
+. <<spark-sql-Analyzer-ResolveCoalesceHints.md#, ResolveCoalesceHints>> resolves <<spark-sql-LogicalPlan-UnresolvedHint.md#, UnresolvedHint>> logical operators with `COALESCE` or `REPARTITION` hints

 . `RemoveAllHints` simply removes all `UnresolvedHint` operators